Do the Digit Insurance

 Can I claim tax deductions under Section 80C for the new tax regime?

-No, if you choose the new tax regime you are not eligible to claim tax benefits under section 80C; however, they are available for old tax regime.
+No, if you choose the new tax regime you are not eligible to claim tax benefits under section 80C; however, they are available under the old tax regime.

 Can I switch to the old tax regime in future fiscal years if I choose the new tax regime this year?